infogulch/xtemplate/README.md

 > `Content-Encoding`.
 >
 > Templates can efficiently access the static file's precalculated content hash
-> to build a `<script>` or `<link>` integrity attribute to enable clients check
+> to build a `<script>` or `<link>` integrity attribute, instructing clients to
-> the integrity of the content if they are served through a CDN.
+> check the integrity of the content if they are served through a CDN.
 See:
 > [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)
 >
 > Add the content hash as a query parameter and responses will automatically add
-> a 1 year long Cache-Control header.
-This is causes clients to cache as long as
+> a 1 year long `Cache-Control` header.
+This is causes clients to cache as long
-> possible, and if the file changes its hash will change so its query parameter
+> as possible, and if the file changes its hash will change so its query
-> will change so the client will immediately request a new version, completely
+> parameter will change so the client will immediately request a new version,
-> eliminating stale cache issues.
+> seamlessly sidestepping stale cache issues.
 >
 > ```html
 > {{- with $hash := .StaticFileHash `/reset.css`}}